SpivEgin/devenv/source/django/CONTRIBUTING.rst

 __ https://code.djangoproject.com/newticket

-LegionMarket uses Trac to keep track of bugs, feature requests, and associated patches because GitHub doesn't provide adequate tooling for its community.
+Django uses Trac to keep track of bugs, feature requests, and associated patches because GitHub doesn't provide adequate tooling for its community.
 Patches can be submitted as pull requests, but if you don't file a ticket, it's unlikely that we'll notice your contribution.